 \section{Problem Formulation}

-In the following, we aim to maximize the system's weighted global energy efficiency of flying LoRa GWs as defined in Eq.~\eqref{formulated_problem_1}.
-To achieve this objective, we jointly optimize three key components: (i) The trajectories of the UAVs are denoted by \( \mathbf{Q} = \{ \mathbf{q}_u[t] \}_{u \in \mathcal{U},\ t \in \mathcal{T}} \), where each trajectory point \( \mathbf{q}_u[t] \) is determined by the UAV's movement speed \( s_u[t] \) and movement direction \( \theta_u[t] \), (ii) the LoRa communication parameters, specifically the finite sets of spreading factors $\bar{\mathbf{\Psi}}$ and transmission powers $\bar{\mathbf{P}}$, which directly affect the achievable data rates of the EDs, and (iii) the ED associations to balance traffic load and significantly improve overall network performance.
-Consequently, our optimization problem is mathematically formulated as follows:
+In the following, we aim to maximize the system's weighted energy efficiency of flying LoRa GWs as defined in Eq.~\eqref{formulated_problem_1}.
+To achieve this objective, we jointly optimize the followings, (i) trajectories of the UAVs, denoted by \( \mathbf{Q} = \{ \mathbf{q}_u[t] \}_{u \in \mathcal{U},\ t \in \mathcal{T}} \), where each trajectory point \( \mathbf{q}_u[t] \) is determined by the UAV's movement speed \( s_u[t] \) and movement direction \( \theta_u[t] \), (ii) the LoRa communication parameters, specifically the finite sets of spreading factors $\bar{\mathbf{\Psi}}$ and transmission powers $\bar{\mathbf{P}}$, which directly affect the achievable data rates of the EDs, and (iii) the ED associations to balance traffic load and significantly improve overall network performance.
+Consequently, our optimization problem is mathematically formulated as follows

-Here, constraint~\eqref{constr:b} limits the lower and upper bounds of the transmission power available for each LoRa ED.
-The binary association indicator $a_{u,v}$ in constraint~\eqref{constr:c} takes a value of either 0 or 1.
-Constraint~\eqref{constr:d} ensures that each ED can access at most one channel.
-Furthermore, constraint~\eqref{constr:f} specifies the available set of spreading factors (SFs).
-It is important to note that constraint~\eqref{constr:g} ensures that the received SNR must not be smaller than the threshold $\bar{\mho}$ shown in Table~\ref{table:sinr_threshold}, to correctly detect the signals from LoRa EDs adopting a particular SF~\cite{yu2020multi}.
+Here, constraint~\eqref{constr:b} restricts the transmission power to a predefined discrete set.
+The binary association indicator $a_{u,v}[t]$ in constraint~\eqref{constr:c} ensures that each ED is associated with at most one GW.
+Constraint~\eqref{constr:d} further ensures that each ED accesses at most one channel at any time.
+Furthermore, constraint~\eqref{constr:f} defines the selection of spreading factors from the available set.
+Finally, constraint~\eqref{constr:g} ensures that the received SNR exceeds the threshold $\bar{\mho}_{SF}$ required for successful packet demodulation at a given spreading factor given in Table~\ref{table:sinr_threshold} by ~\cite{yu2020multi}.

-Given the multiple objectives of our work defined earlier, we need to reformulate the original problem (P1) in Eq.~\eqref{formulated_problem_1} to handle several key aspects such as encouraging agents to associate with as many EDs as possible, avoiding collisions with other flying GWs, and arriving at the final destination.
-Therefore, P1 can be reformulated as:
+Given the multiple objectives of our work defined earlier, we need to reformulate the original problem (P1) in Eq.~\eqref{formulated_problem_1} to handle several key aspects, such as encouraging agents to associate with as many EDs as possible, avoiding collisions with other flying GWs, and arriving at the final destination.
+Therefore, P1 can be reformulated as